joseph-woodward-form3/prometheus_best_practices/README.md

-# Prometheus Best Practices and common questions
+# Prometheus Best Practices and Common Questions

 This is a list of best practices I've found as I've learned more and more about Prometheus.